 Inclusive business provides a bridge allowing for both the commercial viability of products and technologies in emerging markets and the benefit to base of the pyramid (BoP) populations as consumers and producers.
 Adopted by engineers, technologists, entrepreneurs, business professionals, and development practitioners, it is one strategy to drive innovative and locally relevant market-based solutions that include and benefit base of the pyramid (BoP) populations while also building markets, strengthening supply chains, and enhancing long-term competitiveness.

 This course introduces participants to the fundamentals of Inclusive Business and why it is increasingly adopted as an approach to solving development challenges; how to address challenges in bringing technologies and products to market at the BoP; what are examples of frameworks and tools to market, distribute, and scale products and strategies at the BoP; and how to cultivate inclusive business practices and mindsets in their organizations and day-to-day work.
-Through live product cases, workshops and discussions with guest speakers, course participants will take away a toolbox of practical frameworks to initiate or augment Inclusive Business initiatives in their own institutions.
+Through live product cases, team-based exercises, and discussions with guest speakers, course participants will take away a toolbox of practical frameworks to initiate or augment Inclusive Business initiatives in their own institutions.

 This course was designed as a complementary program to Inclusive Innovation: Designing for a Better World.

 Deploying inclusive business initiatives and ventures can be both a lonely and high-risk endeavor, with few documented success stories of how to move beyond idea and pilots to scalable ventures.

 From this course, participants will gain:

 - A deeper understanding of the complexities of the base of the pyramid context and key insights into BoP customers’ characteristics and behaviors

 - A framework for understanding inclusive business through the 5 A’s of Acceptability, Awareness, Availability, Affordability, and Action

 - A collection of best practices for establishing and scaling inclusive business through venture and corporate case studies

 - A practical toolkit for designing marketing, distribution, and profitability strategies for BoP markets

 - Inspiration to incubate and drive inclusive business within their own organizations and the opportunity to formulate a concrete IB pitch

 Who Should Attend